boite/openpgp-usage/docs/genkey-with-detached-identity.md

 - Copy keyrings to "Master" USB stick
 - Remove the private master key from the day-to-day keyring
 - Copy keyrings to "Day-to-day" USB stick

+## Partition and Format USB memory sticks

+[Partition and format][format_usb] 4 USB memory sticks with the FAT32 file system for good portability, with labels: `master`, `revcert`, `keys` and `unsafe`:

+- `master` stores the Master Identity key along with your other secret keys and public keys.
+You will keep this very very safe and use it infrequently.
+- `revcert` stores a Revocation Certificate to be used if you lose control of `master`.
+You will keep this very very safe and physically apart from `master`.
+- `keys` stores your daily-use keyrings, that is, all of the keys from `master` except the Master Identity key.
+You will keep this very safe, but use it frequently.
+- `unsafe` is for moving data between a secure workstation and an insecure workstation.

+[format_usb]: docs/format_usb.md

+## Get a copy of a GnuPG configuration file

+Copy [gpg.conf][gpg_conf] to the `unsafe` USB stick.

+[gpg_conf]: conf/gpg.conf

+## Mount the USB memory sticks

+Create four directories under `/media`, corresponding to the labels of the four USB memory sticks.
+[Set the proper permissions and mount the USB sticks][mount_usb].

+[mount_usb]: docs/mount_usb.md

 ## Create Master signing and certification key and an encryption subkey